h20man13/Ludo-Board-Game/README.md

  **N** *=>* is against another local player <br>

 # Playing the Game
+Shortly after the Command Line setup a window with the board will appear.
+In the top you should see which players turn it is
 The user will gain acces to a roll button to roll the dice.
 If the player is a CPU one of the local players needs to still click the roll button for them.
-This was by design so the player could actually mentally record the AIs movements as apposed to it just rolling right away.f
+This was by design so the player could actually mentally record the AIs movements as apposed to it just rolling right after the previous players turn.